Eye of the Leopard: Reception

 As of 2020, according to Rotten Tomatoes, a review aggregation website, the film achieved a score of 88% based on 17 user ratings.

 After the film, Legedema became a popular name.
 She attracted thousands of tourists to the reserve in Mombo, Botswana.
 The Jouberts have a close association with the Botswana Tourism Board.
 Together, they work to promote sustainable eco-tourism to preserve Africa's wilderness.
 They are in charge of two eco-tourism businesses, Wilderness Safaris and the Great Plains Conservation which aim to deliver sustainable practices.

 During an Australian promotional tour of Eye of the Leopard, the Jouberts made some comments on the wildlife filmmaking industry.
-They mentioned how the shrinking budget given to wildlife documentaries leads to the "wham, bam thank you ma’am industry" and too often, the audience is shown the ‘money shot’ (Sullivan, 2016) or a superficial depiction of the subject.
+They mentioned how the shrinking budget given to wildlife documentaries leads to the "wham, bam thank you ma'am industry" and too often, the audience is shown the 'money shot' (Sullivan, 2016) or a superficial depiction of the subject.
 Proper ecological filmmaking (Hjort, 2016) requires time and patience.

-In reference to the money shot, Derek Joubert refers to the tendency of Steve Irwin and his imitators for provoking wild animals.
+In reference to the money shot, Dereck Joubert refers to the tendency of Steve Irwin and his imitators for provoking wild animals.
 He argues that the entertainment value which underpins that particular style of nature documentaries compromises the accuracy and fair reportage of animal behaviour.
 Not only is it confronting for wildlife, such an attitude also sets a bad example for how people should interact with animals (Palmer, 2007; Aufderheide, 2007).

-After the release of Eye of the Leopard, filmmakers Derek and Beverly Joubert founded the Big Cats Initiative in 2008 (National Geographic, 2020; Nat Geo, 2012) which funds the conservation of big cats in 28 countries.
+After the release of Eye of the Leopard, filmmakers Dereck and Beverly Joubert founded the Big Cats Initiative in 2008 (National Geographic, 2020; Nat Geo, 2012) which funds the conservation of big cats in 28 countries.
 Their mission is to preserve the future of large cat species globally.
 Big cats are threatened by habitat destruction and poaching.
 Over the past 50 years, according to National Geographic and wild cat conservation organization Panthera, leopard numbers have diminished from 750000 to just 50 000 over last 50 years.
 Most big cat populations have also fallen by 90 percent.
 Local African communities believe these animals threaten their livestock and livelihood.
-Derek Joubert believes that if big cat numbers continue to fall, it will damage both Botswana's eco-tourism industry, which is the nation's second largest industry hiring around 40 percent of their workforce, as well as the ecosystem's health.
+Dereck Joubert believes that if big cat numbers continue to fall, it will damage both Botswana's eco-tourism industry, which is the nation's second largest industry hiring around 40 percent of their workforce, as well as the ecosystem's health.